mayankcubastion1/RAG_Ingestor/README.md

   - **Push API** for client-side chunking, embeddings, and bulk upload
 - Rich configuration for chunking, table extraction, image captioning, and embeddings
 - Index schema builder with vector search configuration and semantic options
-- Alias management for versioned indexes
+- Alias management for versioned indexes *(requires the Azure Search preview SDK)*
 - Hybrid search test console with semantic reranking
 - Export utilities for Infrastructure-as-Code definitions and environment templates